 What happens when you come to the Breast Clinic?

-All Breast clinics are held in Castle Outpatients, level H, accessed by stairs and lifts opposite the Radiology department.
+All Breast clinics are held in Castle Outpatients, level H, accessed by stairs and lifts opposite the Radiology department on Level B (from the main entrance, continue past main reception and turn first right).

 Please make your way to Castle Outpatients and book in at one of the kiosks so that we know you have arrived, if you need help please ask one of the nursing staff.
 Take a seat and we will call you as soon as possible.